davidkroukamp/SwingGameLibrary/README.md

 # SwingGameLibrary
 A simple 2D game library made using Java Swing for Java Swing.
 In contrast to other 2D game libraries in Java this does not use OpenGL and instead uses Swing components/methodologies only.
+The allows you to be able to leverage existing knowledge of Java Swing components, layouts, UIs and design patterns in order to create a functional 2D game.

 The projects nomenclature might seem familiar if you have ever used [cocos2dx](https://github.com/cocos2d/cocos2d-x) and thats because it is what inspired me to write this.